 So you can sound like Peter Green on a lot of his most famous recordings, without making any alterations to your guitar whatsoever!

 This is also true if you have (or go out and buy) a modern Gibson guitar that replicates an early model.
 These guitars (some of which are listed above) are likely to come stock with vintage style pickups.

 So if that is the case, you don’t need to go out to buy any new pickups at all.
 Instead you can focus on other areas of Green’s setup.

 Between 1966 and 1970, Peter Green used a whole range of different amplifiers.

 With John Mayall’s Bluesbreakers, he opted for high output, heavy rock amps like the Marshall JTM45.
-This created the tones you can hear on the album ‘A Hard Road’, and specifically on songs like The Supernatural and The Stumble.
+This created the tones you can hear on the album A Hard Road, and specifically on songs like ‘The Super- Natural‘, ‘The Stumble‘ and ‘So Many Roads‘.

 Orange Music started out as a music shop on New Compton Street in London.
 Green, and other famous guitarists like Paul Kossoff and Marc Bolan were frequent patrons.

 Cooper teamed up with amp manufacturer Mat Mathias and released the original ‘Orange Matamps’.

 The Matamps that Green used were big, 100 watt amps.
 He combined these with a mix of 2×12 and 4×12 Orange speaker cabinets.

 In total when Green toured, he played with 6, 100 watt Orange Matamps, as well as 16 speaker cabinets!